protoporos/alternative-world/README.md

 # INTRODUCTION

-This is an open project for people, who not only imagine a better world, but who are willing to create such a world.
+This is an open project for people, who not only imagine the end of capitalism, but who are willing to create a better world.
 This world should meet all human needs while staying inside planetary boundaries.
 We are convinced that by creating such a new system, we can replace the old obsolete one, that since it started propagating from the west crushs the whole world.
 > *“You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”* - Buckminster Fuller

 ## CHARACTERISTICS
 But what do we want to achieve with this project?
-Let people live by the following principles and watch how a regenerative system of production and exchange emerges:
+Let people live by the following principles and watch how a regenerative system of production and exchange emerges that meets everyone's needs:

 - **living in communities**: not only is it closer to our human needs and enables security to one another, it is also a more efficient use of resources.
 This prerequisite of sharing an habitation and the creation of a whole new sphere of commons results in a number of other things that define how life looks like in this alternative world:
   - social intelligence: communication has to be better than in this world for it to work, since a lot of trust in one another is definitely necessary.